ReproBrainChart/ReproBrainChart.github.io/scripts/clone-tracking/README.md

 The scripts are called on a daily basis by the workflows `track-clones.yml` and `update-dashboard.yml`.

 We must define the environment variables `SECRET_TOKEN` and `EMAIL` in the repository secrets.

+We may want to zero-out anything over 100 automatically in the future.